BP-H/superNova_2177/README.md

 Run these commands from the repository root. **Do not** execute `python ui.py` directly as that bypasses Streamlit's runtime.

+Exporting plots as static images requires the `kaleido` package.
+Install it using `pip install -r requirements.txt` if it isn't already available.

 Open [http://localhost:8501](http://localhost:8501) in your browser to interact with the demo.
 Use the **Reset to Demo** button below the editor to reload `sample_validations.json` at any time.

 `ui.py` reads configuration from `st.secrets` when running under Streamlit.
 If